DHTMLX/scheduler-docs/data/cdn_links_list.md

 Full List of CDN Links
 =====================

 The given article presents the full set of links for including the Scheduler functionality from CDN.
 Each section corresponds to a particular Scheduler version:

 - Core files - *dhtmlxscheduler.js* and *dthmlxscheduler.css* files containing main functionality
 - Skins - links for including all the available [skins](skins.md)
 - Extensions - links for including [extensions](extensions_list.md) available in the pointed version

-Latest version
+Latest Scheduler version
 ---------------

+To set path to the sources of the latest version of the library, specify the link as **http://cdn.dhtmlx.com/scheduler/edge/...**

 Core files: [JS](http://cdn.dhtmlx.com/scheduler/edge/dhtmlxscheduler.js), [CSS](http://cdn.dhtmlx.com/scheduler/edge/dhtmlxscheduler.css)